RobertHarlowPhD/RobertHarlowPhD.github.io/reproducibilitea.md

 <p>
  <h3>
   <a data-toggle="collapse" href="#session3" role="button" aria-expanded="false" aria-controls="session3">
-    18/01/24 - ‘How (and Whether) to Teach Undergraduates About the Replication Crisis in Psychological Science’.
+    Session 3 - How (and Whether) to Teach Undergraduates About the Replication Crisis in Psychological Science.
   </a>
 </h3>
 <div class="collapse" id="session3">